harshnisar/ml-india/_posts/2016-04-22-ml-india-interview-prof-mausam.md

 You did your PhD during 2001-2007, which was the golden era for all sorts of ML/AI technologies.
 So, was that also a compelling reason to get into ML or was your motivation totally disconnected from the whole pursuit?

 **Mausam:** I was not that affected by the other developments at the time, as, for me, my research areas were solely a function of what I wished to pursue further.
 I chose ML/AI because I thought that I would be happy doing work in this area.
-But, I can see that “what’s hot” can be a reason for a choosing a specific research area for many people.
-I personally believe that because PhD is a long hiatus, one should always choose a topic, which they are highly passionate about.
+But I can see that “what’s hot” can be a reason for a choosing a specific research area for many people.
+I personally believe that since a PhD is a long haul, one should always choose a topic which they are highly passionate about.

-In fact, I zeroed in on my research topic early in 2002, and all the hype around ML started around 2005.
-When I was introduced to AI, it was sort of like its pre-golden era.
-Self-driving cars hadn't crossed the Mojave desert, Watson hadn’t won jeopardy against humans, deep learning hadn't revolutionized machine learning.
+In fact, I zeroed in on my research topic early in 2002 and all the hype around ML started around 2005.
+When I was introduced to AI, it was its pre-golden era.
+Self-driving cars hadn't crossed the Mojave desert, Watson hadn’t won jeopardy against humans and deep learning hadn't revolutionized machine learning.
 During that time, AI was not even that hot a topic, but my advisor was a core AI guy.
-And from his and my vantage point, ML is basically a part of AI.
+And from his and my vantage point, ML is essentially a part of AI.

-I would say that I was kinda lucky that suddenly ML/AI became huge and a lot of researchers and companies got interested in it.
+I would say that I was kinda lucky that ML/AI suddenly became huge and a lot of researchers and companies got interested in it.
 My personal belief is that we should work in the field that we are good at and enjoy doing.
 Every field has some top people who are making significant advances in the area.
 We should just try to excel in our chosen field and aim to become one of those top people.

 <a name="research_areas"></a>